George Mourad: International career

 Mourad was born in Lebanon, and is of Assyrian descent, but was raised in Sweden.
-He played for Swedish youth teams, and a friendly for the Sweden men's national football team, before switching to the Syrian Arab Federation for Football.
+He played for Swedish youth teams, and a friendly for the Sweden national team, before switching to the Syrian Arab Federation for Football.

 He played his first official cap in the 2014 FIFA World Cup qualification tournament for Syria against Tajikistan on 23 July 2011, thereby eliminating the possibility of playing for Sweden ever again.
-His international debut for the Syrian national team was in a friendly against Iraq in Arbil on 29 June 2011.
+His international debut for Syria was in a friendly against Iraq in Arbil on 29 June 2011.

 In a controversial decision, FIFA disqualified Syria from the 2014 World Cup qualifiers for fielding Mourad, who previously represented Sweden in a U-21 UEFA qualifying tournament in 2003, without seeking the administrative approval of FIFA for the switch.
 Tajikistan replaced Syria in the 2014 World Cup qualifiers.
 The Syrian Arab Federation for Football president, Farouq Sarriyeh, announced he would petition CAS to overturn the FIFA ban.